Mridulaoc/TaskManagementApp/README.md

 - **GET /admin/chart-data/priority** : Getting data of priority of tasks(requires token).

 ## Deployment
-The application is hosted live at: https://tasked-rho.vercel.app
+The application is hosted live at: https://task-management-app-snowy-sigma.vercel.app

 ## Contact

 For any queries or suggestions, feel free to reach out:
-- Author: Adarsh K S
+- Author: Mridula O C
-- Email: adarshstillalive@gmail.com
+- Email: mridulaOC@gmail.com
-- LinkedIn: www.linkedin.com/in/adarshks17
+- LinkedIn: www.linkedin.com/in/mridulaoc